The Knox event taxonomy.

 AAM · Transactions lane

 6 eventsAgent commerce commitments under any bilateral protocol — offer, acceptance, settlement, dispute, reversal, policy change.
-Aligned with the Anthropic Project Deal use-case shape.
+Aligned with bilateral agent-commerce protocol shapes generally.

 - agent_transaction_offer